Lim Kim San

-Lim Kim San (林金山 (Lín Jīnshān); 30 November 1916 – 20 July 2006) was a Singaporean businessman, civil servant, and politician who served as a Cabinet minister with a variety of portfolios between 1965 and 1981.
+Lim Kim San (30 November 1916 – 20 July 2006) was a Singaporean businessman, civil servant, and politician who served as a Cabinet minister with a variety of portfolios between 1965 and 1981.
 Prior to his tenure as a member of parliament, Lim was appointed chairman of Singapore's newly created Housing & Development Board (HDB), and he would go on to be recognized for the HDB's success in its resolution of Singapore's housing shortage.

 Following his elected political career, Lim would go on to hold other positions in Singapore's public sector.

 Early life and education

 Born in 1916 in Singapore, Lim was the eldest of six children.
 He was educated at Oldham Hall School and the Anglo-Chinese School before graduating from Raffles College in 1939 with a diploma in economics.

 During World War II, Lim was tortured by the Kempeitai, and was labeled as a communist and British sympathiser by occupying Japanese forces.
 Following the war, Lim stated that those who survived the horror and the brutality of the Japanese occupation "will never forget them."
 He added that the traumatic and humiliating experience politicised his generation of Singaporeans and made them vow to "never let our fate be decided by others."